edgeMicroservice/starter-microservice/README.md

 For **microservice development**, things you will need:

-- edgeSDK running on the deployment targeted device.
+- mimOE running on the deployment targeted device.
-- Obtained edge Acess Token and associate the device from **edgeSDK OAuth Tool**.
+- Obtained edge Acess Token and associated the device from **mimik OAuth Tool**.
 - Run the following commands under the same directory of your containerized microservice file:

 ```